California regulators OK change of how power bills are calculated - KESQ

 Most states already have fixed monthly charges on utility bills to pay for maintenance and infrastructure of the electric grid.
 But in California — where electric rates are among the highest in the nation — any move that could increase prices for anyone raises alarms among consumers and elected officials.

-A group of 18 members of Congress from California have called on the commission to keep the rate low, noting the national average for fixed charges on utility bills is $11.
-Some Democrats and Republicans in the state Legislature have backed a bill that would cap the charge at $10 per month.
+A bill amended in the state Legislature on Wednesday would limit any increase in the new fixed charge to not more than the increase in inflation.
+It would also cap the amount of the fixed charge to a maximum of $10 beginning in 2028.

-“We must do more to rein in the ever-growing cost of living in our state, not find new ways to add to it,” Republicans in the California Senate wrote in a letter urging the commission to reject the proposal.
+“We must do more to rein in the ever-growing cost of living in our state, not find new ways to add to it,” Republicans in the California Senate wrote in a letter urging the commission to reject the fixed charge.